Kishanpura

-Kishanpura is an urban area of Zirakpur in district Mohali in state of Punjab in India.
+Kishanpura is an rural area in Sangaria tehsil in district Hanumangarh in state of Rajasthan in India.
 It's been the most hot and dear area for builders and has seen stupendous growth in the past few years.
 Many commercial and residential projects have and are being built in the area.
-Kishanpura has an excellent connectivity to Panchkula, Mohali and Chandigarh.
+Kishanpura has an excellent connectivity to Sangaria, Hanumangarh, Sadulshahar, Sriganganagar and Abohar.
 The property prices have been continuously rising, and the living standards and amenities have been improving.